MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-sql-query-notifications-using-biztalk-server.md

 ---
 description: "Learn more about: Receive SQL Query Notifications using BizTalk Server"
-title: "Receive SQL Query Notifications using BizTalk Server | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Receive SQL Query Notifications using BizTalk Server" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 69444df7-f2ae-4d1a-9b49-817b437517d8
-caps.latest.revision: 13
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Receive SQL Query Notifications using BizTalk Server
 You can configure the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] to receive notification messages for SQL Server tables or views.
 You can specify a SQL statement that the adapter uses to register for notifications with SQL Server.
 The notification statement can be a SELECT statement or a stored procedure that returns a result set.
 For more information about query notifications, see “Using Query Notifications” at  [https://go.microsoft.com/fwlink/?LinkId=122159](/previous-versions/sql/sql-server-2008-r2/ms175110(v=sql.105)).
 For information about queries that can be used for query notifications, see “Creating a Query for Notification” at [https://go.microsoft.com/fwlink/?LinkId=122160](/previous-versions/sql/sql-server-2008-r2/ms181122(v=sql.105)).